Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Stone Deposit and Stone Quarry (graphics by Jinn).
 These function similarly to metal deposits and mines, but provide stone instead.

+* Miscellaneous
+- Improved the performance of the database parsing.
+- Reworked the engine to take advantage of coroutines for asynchronous operations.

 * Scenarios
 - Added Stone Deposit at Storugns in Gotland.